Them's Fightin' Herds

-Them's Fightin' Herds is an indie fighting game developed by Mane6 and published by Maximum Games.
-It features a cast of all-female ungulate characters fighting each other to find a champion worthy of gaining a magical key that will protect their world from predators.
-First released into early access in February 2018, the full release was on April 30, 2020 for Microsoft Windows, followed by Linux on March 25, 2021 and a beta macOS version was added on October 27, 2021.
+Them's Fightin' Herds is an indie fighting game developed by Mane6 and published by Gameplay Group International (formerly Maximum Games under the Modus publishing label).
+It features a cast of ungulate characters fighting each other to find a champion worthy of gaining a magical key that will protect their world from predators.
+First released into early access in February 2018, the full release was on April 30, 2020, for Microsoft Windows, followed by Linux on March 25, 2021, and a beta macOS version was added on October 27, 2021.
 The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on October 18, 2022.

 The project is a spiritual successor to Mane6's earlier, unreleased fighting game Fighting Is Magic, based on the animated television show My Little Pony: Friendship Is Magic.
 Mane6 was a nine-man game development team and part of the adult fandom of the show.
 Fighting Is Magic featured the six main pony characters from that show.
 Early versions of this game were released in 2012, drawing attention from both players in the Evolution Championship Series due to the unique moves associated with non-bipedal characters in fighting games, as well as from Hasbro which owned the intellectual property to My Little Pony.
 After Hasbro sent Mane6 a cease and desist letter, Mane6 discarded the assets tied to the show, while keeping some of the fundamental gameplay factors to create the new title Them's Fightin' Herds.

 The creator of My Little Pony: Friendship Is Magic, Lauren Faust, offered to help with designing the new characters for the game.
 Development of the game was completed with crowdfunding through Indiegogo.

 A separate effort created by fans not associated with the Mane6 team released their Fighting Is Magic: Tribute Edition of the original Mane6 My Little Pony-inspired game in early 2014.
 This game was made from various beta assets of the original which Mane6 developed in the first two years, and were later leaked by other parties.

 Gameplay

 The game uses a four-button fighting system: a button each for light, medium, heavy, and magic attacks, and includes staple fighting game maneuvers such as launchers, pushblocking, and cross-ups.

-Currently, there are six playable characters, with two more purchasable through DLC, all of which have their own unique fighting styles and moves.
+Currently, there are seven playable characters, with four more purchasable through DLC, all of which have their own unique fighting styles and moves.
 These fighting styles range from fast and aggressive, to slow and defensive, with all characters having a high emphasis on fighting with combos.

 The game supports both local and online multiplayer via both a near-isometric pixel art lobby system, and an automatic matchmaking system.
 Players who own BlazBlue: Central Fiction, Guilty Gear Xrd Rev 2 or Skullgirls on Steam will unlock special cosmetics for their in-game lobby avatars inspired by characters from those games.
-There are also offline single-player modes available, including an in-development story mode and player vs. AI fighting.
+There are also offline single-player modes available, including an extensive tutorial plus training mode, an incomplete story mode, and player vs. AI fighting (arcade mode).